Chichén Itzá – Maya Ruins in Mexico (2025 Travel Guide)

 Chichén Itzá

-Chichén Itzá was one of the largest and most diverse Maya cities.
+Chichén Itzá on the Yucatán Peninsula in Mexico was one of the largest and most diverse Maya cities.
 Today, Chichén Itzá is the largest Mayan archaeological site in the Yucatan Peninsula.
 It was built by the Mayans and is one of the most popular attractions.

 It’s also a UNESCO World Heritage Site and one of the new seven wonders of the world (the only Wonder of the World in North America).